Krystal313/Election-Analysis/README.md

 - Diana DeGette received total of 272,892 votes which was 73.8% of the total.
 - Raymon Anthony Doane received total of 11,606 votes which was 3.1% of the total.

-The winner of the election was Diana DeGette received total of 272,892 votes which was 73.8% of the total.
+The winner of the election was Diana DeGette who received total of 272,892 votes, which was 73.8% of the total.

 ## Election-Audit Summary: